 4. Easy to Read Mobile Emails

-Studies have found that 48% of emails are now opened on mobile device.
-Despite this significant number, research has also found that 89% of email campaigns aren’t optimized for mobile.
+Studies have found that the majority of emails are now opened on a mobile device.
+Despite this significant number, research has also found that a significant percentage of email campaigns aren’t optimized for mobile.